Carbon-12 contains six protons and six neutrons. The radius of th... | Pearson+ Channels

 Play a video:

 Hello everyone today.
 We are being given the following problem and asked to solve for it.
-Since the atom oxygen 16 has eight protons and eight neutrons.
-Its nucleus has a radius of around 3.0 to 50 m while atomic radius is about 48 kilometers.
-What is the volume of the nucleus and what is the volume of the atom?
-So first we have to assume Adam itself is a sphere so that we can use the volume of a sphere equation, which says that the volume of a sphere is able to 4/3 pi r cubed.
-We must then take note to convert our radius from centimeters to meters.
-And so in our questions still we have 3.02 50 m and we can use different conversion factors.
-In this case we're gonna use the conversion factor that 1 50 m is equal to to the negative 15th meters.
-And then we're gonna convert our meters into PICO meters.
-We can see that one pick a meter is equal to 10 to the negative m.
-Our units are going to cancel out and we're going to be left With 3.02 Times 10 to the negative 3rd m solving for our volume of our nucleus.
-We have 4/3 pi.
-And instead of r we're gonna replace that with the nucleus, the radius that we just sold for, which is 3.2 times 10 to the negative third meters giving us 1.2 times 10 to the negative seven m cubed.
-We can then find the volume of the atom by using the same equation four thirds pi r cubed.
-And instead of the radius of the nucleus, we're going to use the radius of the atom, the atom itself, which is 48 meters.
-We're gonna cube that and we're gonna end up with The answer of 4.6 times 10 to the 5th m cubed.
-And these are our final two answers the volume of the nucleus and the volume of the atom.
-I hope this helped, and until next time.
+It says the atom.
+Iron 56 has 26 protons and 30 neutrons.
+Its nucleus has a radius of about 4.6 km toe meters.
+While its atomic radius is around 156 PICO meters calculate the percentage of the volume of the iron atom that is occupied by the nucleus.
+So the first thing we can do is we can assume that this is a perfect sphere and so in doing so we can calculate the volume for the atom.
+So the volume of the sphere is four thirds times pi times r cubed.
+We then have to have our our in terms of meters.
+So we'll sit at the radius of the nucleus is equal to 4.6 p.
+M. To meters that we have in the problem.
+And use the conversion factor that for every one kilometer we have one times 10 to the negative 15th meters.
+We can then use another conversion factor that for one PICO meter we have one times 10 to the negative 12 m.
+Our units are going to cancel out and we are going to be left with 4. times 10 to the negative 3rd m.
+We can employ our values in to the equation.
+So we have the volume of sphere as you go to four thirds pi and we now have our radius which is 4.6 times to the negative third meters, cute which gives us 4.772 times 10 to the negative seven PK meters cubed.
+Now, the volume of the atom itself is going to be the same principle with our 4/3 pi with our radius of 1 56 PK meters.
+Instead giving us we're gonna cube that, giving us 1.6 times 10 to the seventh meters cubed to find the percentage of the volume of the nucleus.
+We simply have to take our volume of the sphere 4.7 times 10 to the negative seventh and divide that by the volume of our atom, giving us 2.6 times 10 to the -12%.
+A very small percentage, but a percentage nonetheless, I hope this helped until next time.